BillNace/18341_P3_NOC/README.md

 Develop your node solution in a file named **Node.sv**.
 Tag it with "final_part1" and ensure you push your repo to GitHub.

-There will be no demo for Part 1.
-We will simulate your code and grade the output.
+There will be no separate demo for Part 1.
+You will demonstrate it to us during the Part 2 demo.

 ### Part 2

-Rename your file to **Node.sv** and use it along with your **Router.sv** to demonstrate the whole NOC system.
+Use your **Node.sv** along with your **Router.sv** to demonstrate the whole NOC system.
 Make sure it works properly with all of the provided testbenches.